Call for Proposals

 MLA will have laptops on hand for use, but presenters are encouraged to bring their own device.

-Wi-Fi internet will be in each presentation room however, MLA cannot guarantee the speed and dependability of the services at any given time.
+Wi-Fi internet will be in each presentation room; however, MLA cannot guarantee the speed and dependability of the services at any given time.
+MLA encourages presenters to bring a mobile hotspot of their own, just in case, but it is not required.

 Remote mouse devices/pointers are the responsibility of the presenter.
 If presenters choose to bring their own computer that does not connect to an HDMI cable, they will be responsible for providing their own connection cables or adapter.

-Rooms are typically sat theatre style.
+Rooms are typically set theatre style.
 MLA will take every effort to make sure the presentation rooms are set up according to the needs of the presentation.

 Questions

-Please feel free to contact MLA Event Coordinator Mackenzie Hanfland or Courtnei Moyses, Spring Institute 2026 Conference Chair, with any questions you may have prior to your submission.
+Please feel free to contact MLA’s Program and Event Director Amber Sheerin or Conference Workgroup Chair James Pugh with any questions you may have prior to your submission.

 |